veldtmana/td-exercises/td-fullstack-assignment-master/README.my-approach.md

 - The requirements ended up being a bit more complex than I initially anticipated.
 Really a fun exercise!

 This commit will serve as a baseline for the bonus rounds steps later.

+## Commit 5: UI improvements

+- I added a validation utility that validates the input values using my favourite validation library `Joi`.
+- I added a more traditional form layout and a table to display the results to make the UI less confusing to the user.
+- The table includes a breakdown of the actual sums found, not just the array indexes.
+- I added some basic styling to make things look more presentable but I tried to retain the minimalist design of the original which I liked.
+- The error handling in the react form is very thin, but the implementation prevents errors from occurring.

+I could have spent more time splitting out components from `App.js` to make the code more modular and easier to maintain.
+However, to make it easy to reason about the code I left it in one place.